Speak to an expert

 How Loud Is An Air Source Heat Pump?

-If you’re concerned about how loud an air source heat pump is, you might be surprised to instead find out how quiet they are.
-Like any machine in operation, heat pumps do produce noise – but how much noise they produce is remarkably low, especially with newer ASHP models designed with a focus on low-noise operation.
+You might be surprised by just how quiet an air source heat pump is.
+Like any machine in operation, air source heat pumps do produce noise – but how much noise they produce is remarkably low, especially with newer models being designed with a focus on low-noise operation.

 The noise is so low, in fact, that it’s about the same as a whisper, the gentle hush of a library, or the sound of a breeze through leaves.